faridekhalili/Appclustering/README.md

 > **Note:** We need an environment **venv** created with python3.8 and requirements specified in the requirements.txt.
 We also need an environment **venv_glove** created with python2.7 and requirements specified in the requirements_glove.txt, which is necessary to train and use glove models.

 To set up a virtual environment, please follow the following steps:
-1. create a virtual enviroment:
+1. Create the virtual enviroments:
 ```sh
 virtualenv -p /usr/bin/python3.8 venv
 ```
-or
 ```sh
 virtualenv -p /usr/bin/python2.7 venv_glove
 ```